Faucet Repair

 You wake up first.
 You stretch your legs and clock the sweetest friction.
 You deflate into a new day.”

-After three years of espousing the virtues of an absolute indifference to thematic cohesion across one’s body of work, I’ve found myself working in a series for the first time.
+After three years of espousing the virtues of an absolute indifference to thematic cohesion, I’ve found myself working in a series for the first time.

 Firstly, the visuals.
 If big rock candy mountains shooting towards the sky with tons of planar changes along the way weren’t dramatic enough, they’re pocked with hundreds of multicolored holds ranging from tiny pink gumdrops to suitcase-sized black monoliths.
 Marked with tags identifying the difficulty of color-coordinated routes, they’re a chromatic choose-your-own-adventure-to-the-summit display.
 The fact that everyone can see your choice as you stand under these rainbow proposals lays a core question bare: will you choose the comfortable path or risk public failure (perhaps even humiliation) on the more challenging one?